2022–23 Manchester City F.C. season: Pre-season

-City opted to start pre-season training a week later than most of their rivals and scheduled only two friendly warm up games as part of their tour of the United States in order to ensure their players would have sufficient rest.
-They would also begin the new season with a relatively small squad of just 20 senior players.
+Manchester City opted to start pre-season training a week later than most of their rivals, and scheduled only two friendly warm-up games as part of their tour of the United States, in order to ensure their players would have sufficient rest.
+They would also begin the new season with a relatively small squad of just twenty senior players.
 Both of these were considered to be strong preferences by Guardiola.

 Start of season

-City won both their pre-season tour games in the U.S. However, they tasted their first defeat of the season in the first match, losing 1–3 to a more prepared Liverpool side in the Community Shield held at Leicester City's King Power Stadium.
+City won both their pre-season tour games in the United States.
+However, they tasted defeat in their first competitive match of the season, losing 1–3 to a more-prepared Liverpool side in the Community Shield held at Leicester City's King Power Stadium.
 Debutant Julián Álvarez scored the sole goal for the Blues.
-For their part, Liverpool were visibly more in-form, as they had a longer pre-season.

-In their first league game on 7 August, City beat West Ham 2–0 away, with Erling Haaland scoring his first two competitive goals on his league debut for the club.
-He became the first City player to do so since Sergio Agüero versus Swansea City in 2011.
-The following weekend, City announced that İlkay Gündoğan had been appointed club captain with Rodri and Kyle Walker joining the vice-captain leadership group, shortly after City won their first league game at home 4–0 against AFC Bournemouth.
+In their first league game on 7 August, City beat West Ham United 2–0 away, with Haaland recording his first two competitive goals for the club; he became the first City player to score a brace on their league debut since Sergio Agüero did so against Swansea City in 2011.
+The following weekend, City announced that İlkay Gündoğan had been appointed club captain, with Rodri and Kyle Walker joining the vice-captain leadership group, shortly after City won their first league game at home 4–0 against Bournemouth.

-City finally recruited a specialist left-back on 16 August, signing Spanish U-21 defender Sergio Gómez for £11 million plus add-ons from Anderlecht, where he had previously played under the management of former City defender and captain Vincent Kompany.
+City finally recruited a specialist left-back on 16 August, signing Spanish under-21 defender Sergio Gómez for £11 million plus add-ons from Anderlecht, where he had previously played under the management of former City defender and captain Vincent Kompany.

-On 21 August, City played Newcastle United in an entertaining match at St James' Park and fought out another two-goal comeback to snatch a 3–3 draw.
+On 21 August, City played Newcastle United in an even match at St James' Park, and fought out another two-goal comeback to snatch a 3–3 draw.
 With seven points after three games, City were second in the league standings, two points behind Arsenal.

-On 27 August, City fell behind by two goals for the fourth time in six league matches, this time against Crystal Palace at home; only to recover to a 4–2 victory in a second half comeback, with Erling Haaland scoring his first home goals and first hat-trick for the club.
+On 27 August, City fell behind by two goals for the fourth time in six league matches, this time against Crystal Palace at home, only to recover to a 4–2 victory in a second half comeback, with Erling Haaland scoring his first home goals and first hat-trick for the club.

 On 31 August, Haaland became the first City player in the Premier League era to score a hat-trick in consecutive league games, scoring a "perfect" one in a 6–0 home rout of newly promoted Nottingham Forest.
-He had scored 9 goals in his first five league games, another Premier League record.
+He had scored nine goals in his first five league games, another Premier League record.